 Why It Is So Easy to Hate Each Other

-Becoming more skeptical of your intuition may make you a more accepting person.
+Being more skeptical of your intuition may make help you see others more clearly

 It would not be much of a stretch to say that “hate” is almost always the lead story on the evening news, and the demonization of others who do not share our view of the world is the driving force behind most of the human suffering that we visit upon each other on a daily basis.
-Whether we are talking about murderous rampages by young men against police, minority groups, or infidels, over-the-top inflammatory rhetoric by politicians seeking to energize the electorate, or just about anything going on in the Middle East, self-righteous outrage against evil others is the order of the day.
+Whether we are talking about minority groups, infidels, or over-the-top inflammatory rhetoric by politicians seeking to energize the electorate, self-righteous outrage against evil others is the order of the day.

 Where does it all come from?